RaffiSetrakian/QA-Portfolio/README.md

 # QA Portfolio – Manual & Automation Testing Projects

-This repository showcases my practical QA work, including manual testing, automation with Selenium, data-driven testing, and documentation.
-All projects reflect real testing workflows: requirement review, test design, execution, defect reporting, and automation scripting.
+This repository is a demonstration of my applied QA experience, such as manual testing, Selenium-based automation, data-driven testing, documentation.
+The projects are based on actual test processes: requirement review, test design, test execution, defect reporting and writing automation scripts.

 ---

-## 📂 Projects Included
+## Projects Included

-### 1. Guru99 Bank – Manual Testing
+### Guru99 Bank – Manual Testing
-A full manual testing project covering:
+• An entire manual testing project including:
-- Requirement review (SRS v1, v2, v3)
+• Requirement review (SRS v1, v2, v3)
-- System mockups and reference materials
+• System mockups and reference materials.
-- Test cases for Customer & Manager modules
+• Customer and Manager modules test cases.
-- Bug tracking
+• Bug tracking
-- Integration planning
+• Integration planning

-📁 Located in:
+Located in:
 `Manual-Testing/Guru99-Bank/`

-This project demonstrates structured documentation, scenario creation, and end-to-end test design.
+This project illustrates that there was a structured documentation, scenario creation, and end-to-end test design.

 ---

-### 2. Compound Interest Calculator – Data-Driven Automation
+### Calculator of Compound Interest - Automated Interpretation.
 Automates:
 https://www.calculatestuff.com/financial/compound-interest-calculator

-Key capabilities:
+Key Capabilities:
-- Reads input & expected values from Excel
+• Reads test data and expected results from Excel
-- Automates form filling
-- Captures actual results
+• Fills the form automatically
+• Takes the actual result from the website
-- Writes results + Pass/Fail back to Excel
+• Writes the actual result + Pass/Fail back into Excel
-- End-to-end data-driven workflow
+• Gives a final report for each test

 Located in:
 `Automation-Testing/Interest-Calculator/`

-This project demonstrates data-driven testing, Excel automation (OpenPyXL), and validation logic.
+This project uses data-driven testing, automation of excel (OpenPyXL), and validation logic.

 ---

-### 3. Web Elements Automation – Selenium Practice Website
+### Web Elements Automation – Selenium Practice Website
-Automates UI interactions on:
+Automates the UI interactions on: https://testautomationpractice.blogspot.com
-https://testautomationpractice.blogspot.com

 Covers: